Senior slot back from Itta Bena, Miss.

-Danny O'Rourke is entering his 13th season at Navy and his fourth as the slot backs coach.
-O'Rourke has also coached the secondary (four seasons), wide receivers (three seasons) and the inside linebackers (two seasons) and served as the head junior varsity coach for two years (2005-06).
+Danny O’Rourke is in his 14th season at Navy and his fifth as the slot backs coach.
+O’Rourke has also coached the secondary (four seasons), wide receivers (three seasons) and the inside linebackers (two seasons) and served as the head junior varsity coach for two years (2005-06).
 He led the JV team to an 11-0 record in his two years at the helm.
-O'Rourke is also heavily involved in special teams coaching the kickoff return team for the past four years and before that the punt block team for four years.
-He has been an integral part of a staff that has brought the Midshipmen back into the national spotlight with a 92-49 (.652) record over the last 11 years, that includes 10 bowl games and nine Commander-In-Chief's Trophies.
+O’Rourke is also heavily involved in special teams, coaching the kickoff return team for the past five years and before that the punt block team for four years.
+He has been an integral part of a staff that has brought the Midshipmen back into the national spotlight with a 100-54 (.649) record over the last 12 years, that includes 11 bowl games, nine Commander-In-Chief’s Trophies and a 13-0 record against Army.

 The offense led the nation in fewest turnovers (10), was second in rushing offense (325.4), third in fewest tackles for a loss allowed per game (3.62), sixth in passing yards per completion (15.1), sixth in third down conversions (.511), 11th in fourth down conversions (.679) and 12th in fewest fumbles lost (6).